gutenbergtools/gutenbergsite/site/a11y/pg-vpat-epub3md.md

 ---
 layout: default
-title: Project Gutenberg Accessibility Conformance Report - Website
+title: Project Gutenberg Accessibility Conformance Report - EPUB3 files
-permalink: /a11y/pg-vpat-website.html
+permalink: /a11y/pg-vpat-epub3.html
 ---

 # **Project Gutenberg Accessibility Conformance Report**

 ## *WCAG Edition(Based on VPAT® Version 2.5Rev)*

-# **Name of Product/Version: Project Gutenberg Website**
+# **Name of Product/Version: Project Gutenberg EPUB3 files**

 ## **Report Date:**

- 4/24/2026
+ 4/26/2026

 ## **Product Description:**

-This report covers the Project Gutenberg website, which delivers over 75,000 free ebooks, most of them in the US public domain.
+This report covers EPUB3 files on the Project Gutenberg website, which delivers over 75,000 free ebooks, most of them in the US public domain.
 Contact Information: a11y@pglaf.org

 ## **Notes:**

-This report does not include the books themselves, delivered in multiple formats, some of which are 99% accessible, others which are not accessible.
-See separate VPATs for plain text, EPUB3 and HTML Ebooks.
+This report covers EPUB3 files available on the Project Gutenberg website.
+EPUB3 is generally considered the most accessible ebook format.
+The website also provides the same books in multiple formats, some of which are 99% accessible, others which are not accessible.
+See separate VPATs for plain text and HTML Ebooks, along with the website itself.
 The website also offers PDF and EPUB2 files for the benefit of readers using older generation ebook readers.
 These are not generally accessible.

 Project Gutenberg is a not-for-profit organization driven by volunteers.
 We welcome comments and improvements for our accessibility documentation, and we are committed to improving accessibility of our very large collection books that belong to all of us; we can only do that with help from volunteers.
 Maybe you, dear reader, will be one of those volunteers?

 ## **Evaluation Methods Used:**

-The website was tested using the WAVE tool at [https://wave.webaim.org/](https://wave.webaim.org/)
+The EPUB3 files on the Project Gutenberg website are generated using  open source software called Ebookmaker, which is [available for download on Github](https://github.com/gutenbergtools/ebookmaker/).
+The EPUB3 files include accessibility metadata and are converted from HTML files also available on the Gutenberg website, and share accessibility attributes and deficits from those files.
+ACE by Daisy is used to ensure that the conversion process produces suitable files based on the HTML files.

 ## **Applicable Standards/Guidelines**